dodo5522/webiopi-git/README.md

-# webiopi-git
+# What's this?

-webiopi repository converted by git-svn for study
+Webiopi repository at release 0.7.0 converted by git-svn for study.

 # How to use